Chili Breeding Guide

 We use indoor greenhouses with adjustable temperature.
 In some cases even a day and night gradient can be programmed.
 Adjustable ventilation slits help to regulate the humidity.

-Most chili growers start to prefer chillies in December or January.
+Most chili growers start to prefer chilies in December or January.
 In this time the days are short and the sun is only rarely visible.
 Plant lamps help the seedlings to develop well.
 For our chili breeding we use such a model in winter and can easily recommend it.